commonhaus/foundation/COMMUNICATION.md

 ## Support our efforts

-Every contribution powers the sustainable growth of our open-source projects.
+Every contribution powers the sustainable growth of our open source projects.
 Even a small contribution can have a significant impact.

 <a href="https://github.com/sponsors/commonhaus" class="text button">Become a Sponsor</a>